NEXT UP ON this.

 Handicapper, Racing Victoria

-The best way to get a gig doing this is to win a Fashions on the Field event – just like Brodie Worrell, 22, did last year.
-The owner of a South Yarra fashion boutique, she entered 20 Fashions on the Field competitions last year before winning at Derby Day, which led to being a judge for this year’s Oaks Day style stakes.
-Her tip for this year’s entrants is: ‘You have to know what is on trend and in store.’
+The best way to get a gig doing this is to win a Fashions on the Field event – just like Brodie Worrell, 22, did one year.
+The owner of a South Yarra fashion boutique, she entered 20 Fashions on the Field competitions in the one year before winning at Derby Day, which led to being a judge the following year for Oaks Day style stakes.
+Her tip for entrants is: ‘You have to know what is on trend and in store.’

 If you’re into fitness and nutrition, then helping jockeys perform can be a fascinating specialty.
 Brett Peatling is an industry leader.
 ‘I help jockeys use nutrition and training to lose weight for the races,’ he explains.
 Peatling has also trained as a masseuse to help jockeys keep limber.
 ‘I can help with injury rehab,’ he adds.
 ‘I watch how the jockeys ride and can tell you where they’re sore.’

 It’s not just the jockeys who need to relax after a tough race – horse physios, chiropractors and masseuses all help relieve the horses’ muscles.
 Deryn Rowe got into horse massage after 30 years in the (human) fitness industry.
 ‘I was getting bored,’ she recalls.
 ‘I had a bit of an interest in racing so I did an equine sports massage course, which took about 12 months.’
 Rowe loves seeing the difference a good massage can make.
 ‘They nudge you or stick their leg out showing you where they’re tight – it’s amazing how interactive they are,’ she says.